- Cancer Information

 Involving consumers in research

-Sometimes people want to contribute to research but don’t want to participate in a study.
-They may have been affected by cancer in the past – either directly or indirectly – so they want to offer their knowledge to help shape future cancer research.
+Sometimes people want to contribute to research without joining a clinical trial or other research study.
+They may have been affected by cancer in the past – either directly or indirectly – and want their experience to help shape future cancer research.
 Researchers refer to these people as “consumers” to distinguish them from patients or others recruited to a study.

 The role of consumers in research has increased over the years.
-Consumers are now involved in identifying priorities for research and helping to decide what projects should be funded.
-They may also work directly on research studies by providing an informed consumer review.
+Consumers are now involved in identifying priorities for research and helping to decide which projects should be funded.
+They may also be asked to review a draft participant information sheet or provide feedback on what a proposed study is asking of participants.

 Cancer Australia developed the National Framework for Consumer Involvement in Cancer Control.
-This includes a web-based toolkit designed to support CEOs, managers, health professionals, researchers and policymakers in involving consumers in their work.
-For more details, go to consumerinvolvement.canceraustralia.gov.au.
+This initiative includes a web-based toolkit for cancer researchers and other professionals who involve consumers in their work.

-Consumer advocacy organisations operate in most states.
+Consumer advocacy organisations are available at a national level and in some states.
 They focus on improving cancer treatment through active consumer participation.
+To learn more, visit them online at:

-If you would like to get involved, contact one of these organisations or call Cancer Council 13 11 20.
+If you would like to get involved in research as a consumer, contact one of the above organisations or call Cancer Council 13 11 20.

 Download a PDF booklet on this topic.